adrienb39/gestimag/htdocs/includes/mike42/escpos-php/doc/FAQ.md

 Next, connect over a faster interface.
 Serial printers have a low bit-rate, and the printer spends a lot of time waiting for data.
 If you have USB or Ethernet, then use it (note: storing graphics to the printer memory is not currently implemented).

 Lastly, the printer will go faster if you use less pixels.
 Since images are two-dimensional, scaling down by 50% removes 75% of the pixels.
-The driver can then print at a half the density, so that your lower resolution image appears the same size when printed.
+The driver can then echo at a half the density, so that your lower resolution image appears the same size when printed.

 ## How can I get the status of the printer?